 We have many animals at the Anstine Ranch.
-We have horses, mules, an occasional steer or buffalo, dogs, an emu and then we have two characters you have to see!
+We have horses, mules, an occasional steer or buffalo, dogs, and an emu and then we have two characters you have to see!

 One of these characters you have to meet is Thomas, aka Tom.
 Tom, of course, is a turkey.
 What else would you name your pet turkey right?
 He has been with us for nearly two years.
 He was a grand champion at the 4-H auction in 2009.
 Just look at him now!

 Last fall we had our eyes set on another 4-H trophy.
 We love to do what we can to support the kids.
 We have a friend whose daughter lost two sheep and a goat to a bear.
-The bear got into their barn the week before fair and the unfortunate girl lost almost all her hard work.
-We decided her lone remaining animal would be the item we bid on in the auction.
-Hank doesn’t like to eat goat so I knew this might be another animal to add to the collection we have at the ranch, but buying the goat is for the benefit of the 4-H-er, so I said let’s do it.
+The bear got into their barn the week before the fair, and the unfortunate girl lost almost all her hard work.
+We decided her remaining animal would be the item we bid on in the auction.
+Hank doesn’t like to eat goats so I knew this might be another animal to add to the collection we have at the ranch, but buying the goat is for the benefit of the 4-H-er, so I said let’s do it.
 The goat was a svelte young lad, and we bid until we decided we were at our maximum.
 Guess what?!
 No one else bid any higher, so we were the proud new owners of “Buster Brown” the goat.

 Buster and Tom have become wonderful friends.
 The two emerge from their coops in the morning and run to greet each other.
-Well, Buster runs and Tom waddles.
+Well, Buster runs, and Tom waddles.
 Tom with his missing feathers and then there is Buster.
 Buster is twice as round as he once was in the show ring, and he has hair that is about two inches long covering his entire body.
 The tips of which are silver-colored creating the appearance of frost on his back and sides.
 They are a sight to behold.
 The two former show animals that run amuck at the ranch.

 Buster and Tom spend early morning hours tormenting the hunting hounds.
 It is somewhat of a “Foghorn Leghorn” moment as Buster stands just out of reach of the dogs.
 He butts his head forward and stomps his front feet in front of the dogs.
 They bay and howl and hit the ends of their chains.
 Tom stands aside and cheers (gobbling) at the antic.
 Little do the two of them know.
 It is the hounds that have kept the predators at bay.
-There have been no new incidence or attack since the hunting hounds came to the ranch.
+There have been no new incidence or attacks since the hunting hounds came to the ranch.

 Last weekend Buster and Tom tried out a new adventure.
 They joined the Little Gal and her friend as they skated and played on the lower pond.
 What a sight to behold!
 The gorgeous, or maybe not, 4-H animals slipping and sliding across the pond!